SevenShepherd/SevenShepherd.github.io/_posts/2024-02-19-fruit-bearing.markdown

 They pervert, twist, and distort the gospel, falsely teaching that our God's grace allows them to live immoral lives.
 The NET Bible nails it with the phrase *"turned the grace of our God into **a license for evil**."* Greek [“debauchery.”](https://www.biblegateway.com/passage/?search=Jude%204&version=NET) This is the same word Peter uses to predict what the false teachers will be like (2 Pet 2:2, 7, 18).

 > <sup style="font-weight:bold;">1</sup> But false prophets arose among the people, just as <span style="font-weight:bold;">there will be false teachers among you.
 These false teachers will infiltrate your midst with destructive heresies,</span> <span style="font-weight:bold;color:OrangeRed;">even to the point of denying the <span style="font-size:1.2em;color:Red;">Master</span> who bought them</span>.
 As a result, they will bring swift destruction on themselves. <sup style="font-weight:bold;">2</sup> And <span style="font-weight:bold;color:OrangeRed;">many will follow their <span style="font-size:1.2em;color:Red;">debauched lifestyles</span></span>.
 Because of these false teachers, the way of truth will be slandered. &mdash; [2 Peter 2:1-2 NET](https://www.biblegateway.com/passage/?search=2+Peter+2%3A1-2&version=NET)
+>> Second Pet 2:1 describes “false prophets” who “secretly introduce destructive heresies, even denying the Sovereign Lord who bought them.”
+These persons professed to be Christians and were influential teachers of the church.
+Peter’s elaboration of them as “brute beasts, creatures of instinct, born only to be caught and destroyed” (v.
+12), “springs without water and mists driven by a storm” (v.
+17), and “slaves of depravity” (v.
+19) shows that the subjects were unregenerate professors of the faith.
+The end of their apostasy is described as “swift destruction” (cf. v.
+12b, 17b). &mdash; Dr. Bruce Demarest (Ph.D., University of Manchester), The Cross and Salvation, Chapter Eleven, III.
+Exposition of the Doctrine of Preservation,  D. Some Apostatize Because Unconverted. p.
+457.

 The phrase *"deny Jesus as Master and Lord"* is eerily reminiscent of modern neotheologies of today.
 They use the gospel to teach that grace is an excuse for ungodly living (cf. Rom.
 3:8; 6:1, 15; 2 Pet.
 3:15–16).
 Some even claiming you don't need to accept Jesus as Master & Lord to be saved!